We’re approaching the end of the Brexit process, with the transition period ending on 31 December 2020.

 Another benefit of using a customs broker is that they will advise about processing the goods once they reach their destination, and often this means making use of a trusted customs broker there.

-Limerick provides the example of a car export he undertook recently for an auction in the US.
+Limerick provides the example of a car export he undertook for an auction in the US.
 Part of this involved employing a local customs broker in addition to his own services.

 He says: “It was unusual because the car wasn’t being sold.
 It was being putting it into auction.
 You couldn’t determine a value because it hadn’t been sold.
 So, I’ve now got a Texas customs officer scratching his head.